kvikshaug/hp-login/README.md

 ### Optional:

 * Add your username and/or password in cleartext in the config file to avoid entering them for each logon (but exercise caution!)
-* Add a symbolic link to /usr/local/bin to be able to login from anywhere
+* Add a symbolic link to the script in /usr/local/bin to be able to login from anywhere
-* *OR*: add an alias or function to your shell
+* *OR*: add an alias or function to the script in your shell

 ## Usage